-There is little scientific evidence that speaks to the safety or dangers of adding ash to tattoo ink.
-Health experts are concerned about the practice, speculating that it may be unhygienic or harmful to add foreign material to the body that can result in infection or rejection.
-Proponents of ‘morbid ink’ claim that since the ash is made sterile prior to tattooing, it should pose no health risks.
-Neither claim has been confirmed by objective study, so the question remains up in the air.
+Little scientific evidence speaks to the safety or dangers of mixing ashes into tattoo ink.
+Some health experts are concerned about the practice of cremation tattoos, speculating that it may be unhygienic or harmful to add foreign material to the body that can result in infection or rejection.
+On the other hand, proponents of ‘morbid ink’ claim that since the ash is made sterile prior to tattooing, it should pose no health risks.
+Unfortunately, neither claim has been confirmed by an objective study, so the question remains up in the air.

 Making the ‘Ask’

 Safety risks aside, it can be difficult to find a tattooist who is willing to add cremains to a memorial tattoo.
-Some may be prohibited from adding additional substances to inks due to licensing restrictions, and some may just feel uncomfortable with the practice as a whole.
+Some artists may be prohibited from adding additional substances to inks due to licensing restrictions, and some may just feel uncomfortable with the practice as a whole.
 If you have made up your mind to pursue a commemorative tattoo using cremated remains, be prepared to make a lot of phone calls to tattoo parlors in your area.
-Also anticipate that you might receive a considerable amount of rejection before you find an artist willing to complete the work.
+Also, anticipate that you might receive a considerable amount of rejection before you find an artist willing to complete a tattoo with ashes.

 In addition, when sharing information with others about your choice to incorporate cremains into your tattoo, be prepared for negative feedback.
 In an article on eHow on using cremation ashes in a memorial tattoo, it is pointed out that adding human remains to your body via tattoo seems to be a societal taboo by many.

 If you intend to broadcast that your tattoo includes cremains, be comfortable with the potential to be on the receiving end of some hurtful comments, however unjust they may seem.
-Keepsake urns offer an alternative by way of storing a loved one’s ashes and keeping them close to you, and is perhaps more acceptable to the majority of people.
+Keepsake urns offer an alternative by way of storing a loved one’s ashes and keeping them close to you and are perhaps more acceptable to the majority of people.